Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/trace_sampling.md

 ### Preparing Traceability Agent

 The Traceability Agent may be configured to sample fewer than all events.
+The maximum percentage is 10%

 #### No events